-- Documentation of graduation from an approved high school or acceptable equivalent preparation. - 2.
-Documentation of State of CT Emergency Medical Technician certification. - Documented verification of Emergency Medical Technician experience is required.
+- 1. Documentation of State of CT Emergency Medical Technician certification. - 2.
+Documented verification of Emergency Medical Technician experience is required.
 Related health care experience may be considered.
-Applicants must have verification of involvement in 50 to 75 patient care calls as an EMT in an ambulance. - 4.
-Mandatory entrance test(s) as part of the admission process. - Emergency Medical Technician-Paramedic entrance exam with a qualifying score of 80 or above. - 6.
-Two letters of reference from professional contacts. - 7.
-Documentation of a current Healthcare Provider level cardiopulmonary resuscitation certification (CPR). - 8.
+Applicants must have verification of involvement in 50 to 75 patient care calls as an EMT in an ambulance. - 3.
+Mandatory entrance test(s) as part of the admission process. - 4.
+Emergency Medical Technician-Paramedic entrance exam with a qualifying score of 80 or above. - 5.
+Two letters of reference from professional contacts. - 6.
+Documentation of a current Healthcare Provider level cardiopulmonary resuscitation certification (CPR). - 7.
 Successful completion of background check (at student expense).